pnts/methodandmatter/source/writing/essays/reflection-and-meaning-making.html.md

 ---

 ## Quotes I ❤️
-> "Coaching is a way of being, listening, asking, and speaking that draws out and augments characteristics and potential that are already present in a person.
+> Coaching is a way of being, listening, asking, and speaking that draws out and augments characteristics and potential that are already present in a person.
 An effective coaching relationship creates a safe and challenging environment in which learning can take place.
 Coaches know that an oak tree already exists within an acorn.
 They have seen the one grow into the other, over time and under the right conditions, and are committed to providing those conditions to the best of their abilities.
-Successful coaches continually learn how best to "farm" the potential they are given to nurture."
+Successful coaches continually learn how best to “farm” the potential they are given to nurture.

 &mdash; Tim Gallowey, "[The Inner Game of Work: Building Capability in the Workplace](https://thesystemsthinker.com/the-inner-game-of-work-building-capability-in-the-workplace/)"